 Hydration is key to your success.
 It’s not about necking a bottle of water minutes before the race starts It is about flooding every cell in your body with liquid which must be done over a period of time.
 Avoid anything that will dehydrate you such as alcohol, coffee, salt, hot weather, hot baths, saunas, etc. Instead, good ol water, herbal drinks, hydrating sports drinks or tablets, wet foods such as melon, oranges, etc, will all help.
 You should build up to take on aboard about 2 1/2 – 3 litres a day.
 It is possible to over hydrate which can have some dreadful consequences.

 Foods should include a variety of carbohydrates and proteins and there is a whole heap of reading about the right time for each.
 The tip really is to not get sucked into the marketing hype and spend ridiculous amounts of money on promises.
 If you are eating a balanced diet of fresh foods, avoiding processed and sugars, then you will be fine.
 Some prefer hight protein, some prefer to carb up a few days before.
 You know your body and what works for you.
-Janine avoids rice and pasta as she can’t digest that easily in the few days before the race and aggravates IBS type symptoms.
+Janine avoids grains as she can’t digest that easily in the few days before the race and aggravates IBS type symptoms.
 Always consult a qualified nutritionist who specialises in sporting events and athletes.
 Check out Kate Percy and her recipes and suggestions.